Jonas1015/chacc-etl/README.md

 ## License

-This project is open source.
-Please check the license file for details.
+This project is licensed under the Apache License 2.0 — see the [LICENSE](./LICENSE) file for details.